chayan-1906/IntelliCourse-Next.js/ENHANCEMENT-PLAN.md

 ### Nice-to-Have (If Time Permits)
 1. Drag-and-drop dashboard customization
 2. Public companion sharing
-3. Advanced animation effects
-4. Export functionality
+3. Export functionality
-5. Social features
+4. Social features

 ---

 This simplified plan focuses on achievable enhancements that create maximum visual and functional impact while staying within technical and budget constraints.
 The result will be a professional, unique project that showcases solid development skills without overwhelming complexity.